 Hrair Sarkissian’s photographs reflect on personal memories, using subjectivity as a way to navigate stories that official histories are unable to tell.
 Using traditional documentary techniques in large-scale works, he engages the viewer in a profound consideration of what lies behind the surface of the images, thereby re-evaluating larger historical or social narratives.

-Sarkissian’s work can be found in the collections of the Utah Museum of Fine Arts, Salt Lake City, US; Mori Museum, Tokyo; Tate Modern, London; Fondazione Cassa di Risparmio di Modena, Italy; Fondazione Cari Spezia, La Spezia, Italy; Sharjah Art Foundation; The Khalid Shoman Collection, Amman and The Farjam Collection, Dubai.
+Sarkissian’s work can be found in the collections of the Modern Art Museum of Fort Worth, Texas; Utah Museum of Fine Arts; Mori Museum, Tokyo; Tate Modern, London; Fondazione Cassa di Risparmio di Modena, Italy; Fondazione Cari Spezia, Italy; Sharjah Art Foundation; The Khalid Shoman Collection, Amman; and The Farjam Collection, Dubai.

-He holds a Bachelor of Fine Arts in Photography from Gerrit Rietveld Academie, Amsterdam (2010).
-Born in 1973 in Damascus, he is currently based in London.
+Sarkissian holds a Bachelor of Fine Arts in Photography from Gerrit Rietveld Academie, Amsterdam (2010).
+Born in 1973 in Damascus, he lives and works in London.